-With the Prohibition in the 1920s, in some communities laws were passed in to outlaw the growler entirely.
-But by 1933, the Prohibition was repealed.
+With the Prohibition in the 1920s, some communities passed laws to outlaw the growler entirely, but by 1933, the Prohibition was repealed.

-In the 50s and 60s, waxed cardboard containers with lids were used to take home beer.
+In the 50s and 60s, waxed cardboard containers with lids were used to take beer home.
 It is said that they resembled take-out Chinese soup containers.
-And in many US states, it used to be (and still is) illegal for liquor stores to be open on Sunday, so you would go to a bar and buy a growler of beer.
-But by the late 60s many bars had switched to plastic and were allowed to sell packaged beer after hours.
-Soon the concept of the growler soon died.
+In many US states, it used to be (and still is) illegal for liquor stores to be open on Sunday, so you would have to go to a bar and buy a growler of beer.
+By the late 60s, many bars had switched to plastic and were allowed to sell packaged beer after hours.
+Soon, the concept of the growler died.

 The Growler Station was born in 2011 with the launch of their flagship store in New York City in early 2012.
 The Growler Station in New York was the beginning of the team’s efforts to revolutionize the way craft beer was being delivered to the customer.
 The Growler Station provides customers with fresh craft to go that is longer lasting and superior tasting.
 Since the first store opening, The Growler Station has adopted various extensive concepts from the core retail stores, to their plug and play Store-in-Store kiosk concept.
 With over 150 various styled locations today, The Growler Station has been successfully capable of offering a full turnkey solution to customers, with tremendous opportunity to grow year after year.